YamilaTimmer/dynamic-modelling-of-cancer/README.md

 _Termination condition_

-To keep the loop from going forever, a stop is implemented after a certain amount of tries.
+To keep the loop from going forever, a stop is implemented after a certain number of tries.

 $$Stop~when~max(|delta_i|) \le 10^{-9}$$
 This means the loop will stop when the rate of chance is smaller or equal to $10^{-9}$.

-## Mode comparison
+## Model comparison
-To see what model is doing the best we can compare scores, there are 3 scores we can generate and compare with one another.
-BIC (Bayesian Information Criterion), AIC (Akaike Information Criterion) and AICc (Akaike Information Criterion corrected).
+To see which model is performing the best on the input data, scores can be compared.
+There are 3 scores we can generate and compare with one another: **BIC** (Bayesian Information Criterion), **AIC** (Akaike Information Criterion), and **AICc** (Akaike Information Criterion corrected).
-These scores correlate strongely with the earlier mention Mean Squared Error  but keep into account the parameter size of the model.
-So these scores combat overfitting by lowering the score for models with perfect data and too many parameters.

-When comparing two models, if the score difference isn't more than 2.0 there is no significant difference in quality.
-If there is a difference that is higher than 2.0 however it can be seen that one model is better then the other, this would be the model with the lowest general score.
+These scores correlate strongly with the earlier mentioned mean squared error but take into account the number of parameters included in the model.
+So these scores combat overfitting by lowering the score for models with a lot of parameters.
+When comparing two models, if the score difference isn't lower than 2.0, there is no significant difference in quality.
+If the difference is higher than 2.0, however, it can be seen that one model is better than the other.

-### Bayesian Information Criterion
+### Bayesian Information Criterion (BIC)
 The BIC is a statistical measure that can be used for model selection from a set of models.
-It is based on the likelihood function and it also incorporates a penalty term for the numbers of parameters.
-Like mentioned before, more parameters could lead to overfitting but BIC punishes this with these penalty terms.
+It is based on the likelihood function, and it also incorporates a penalty term for the numbers of parameters.
+As mentioned before, more parameters could lead to overfitting, but BIC punishes this with these penalty terms.
 This helps in identifying the model that will best explain the data while balancing model complexity with a goodness of fit.

 **The mathematical formula**

 $$BIC = -2ln(L)+k~ln(n)$$

-where:
+Where:
 - $L$ = likelihood of the model given the data
 - $k$ = the number of parameters in the model
 - $n$ = the number of data points
 - $-2ln(L)$ = assesses the models fit on the data
-- $k~ln(n)$ = penalizes the model based on the ammount of parameters
+- $k~ln(n)$ = penalizes the model based on the amount of parameters

-The model with the lowest BIC is the best because it offers the optimal balance between parameters and fititng the data.
-(GeeksforGeeks, 2025a)
+The model with the lowest BIC is the best because it offers the optimal balance between parameters and fititng the data ([GeeksforGeeks, 2025a](https://www.geeksforgeeks.org/machine-learning/bayesian-information-criterion-bic/)).

-### Akaike Information Criterion
+### Akaike Information Criterion (AIC)
-AIC is a common statistical criterion for model selection. the AIC principle states that the model complexity should be penalized to avoid overfitting which happens due to the noise in the data rather than the underlying pattern.
-(GeeksforGeeks, 2025b)
+AIC is a common statistical criterion for model comparison, it states that the model complexity should be penalized to avoid overfitting, which happens due to the noise in the data rather than the underlying pattern ([GeeksforGeeks, 2025b](https://www.geeksforgeeks.org/r-language/how-to-calculate-aic-in-r/)).

 **The mathematical formula**

 $$AIC = 2K - 2ln(L)$$

-where:
+Where:
 - $K$ = the number of independent variables used
 - $2ln(L)$ = the loglikelihood estimate (the likelihood that the model could have produced the observed y-values)

-If one model is more than 2 AIC units lower than the other, then it would be considered significantly better than that model (Bevans, 2023).
+If one model is more than 2 AIC units lower than the other, then it would be considered significantly better than that model ([Bevans, 2023](https://www.scribbr.com/statistics/akaike-information-criterion/)).

-### Akaike Information Criterion corrected
+### Akaike Information Criterion corrected (AICc)
 This score model corrects the previously mentioned AIC model.
-This is done for smaller sample sized model
+This is done for smaller sample sized model.

 **The mathematical formula**

 $$AICc = AIC + \frac{2k(k+1}{n-k-1}$$

-where:
+Where:
 - $AIC$ = $2K - 2ln(L)$ - _look at previous formula for explanation_
 - $k$ = the number of independent variables used
 - $n$ = the number of data points